HellperKK/stoicos-lang/README.md

 (println (squared 12)) ; 144

 ; Functions can also be defined like that
-; It is however more verbose
-(def :squared (fun  [:x] {(* x x)}))
+; It is however more verbose and doesn't allow recusion (def :squared (fun  [:x] {(* x x)}))
 (println (squared 12)) ; 144
 ```